 Yet another fantastic driving day is guaranteed today as we cross west to east along the peninsula from the Andaman Sea to the Gulf of Thailand.
 We’ll pass through the beautiful Khao Lak-Lam Ru National Park and the Laem Son National Park before taking in a coastal drive, mountain scenery and dense rainforest.

 Day 9 - Chumphon to Kanchanaburi

 A highway run takes us up the isthmus … not an undiscovered ‘Carry On’ film but the 11km wide strip sandwiched between the Myanmar border and the South China Sea.
 This takes us to the Majestic Creek Golf Club for an early lunch halt before we embark upon an exhilarating perimeter roads test.
 Afterwards, we head to the Kaeng Krachan circuit - the longest race track in Thailand – where the tarmac specialists will have a ball!
-From here, we let our pulses return to normal and get set for a rural run to the infamous River Kwai and our impressive hotel for the night, the Dheva Mantra hotel, which is sited on its bank.
+From here, we let our pulses return to normal and get set for a rural run to the infamous River Kwai and our impressive hotel for tonight, which is sited on its bank.

 Day 10 - Kanchanaburi – Rest Day